 “You need to know your numbers.
 You need to know your buy price, your end sell price, what it is going to cost you to renovate the house and what your best and worst profit margin will be.
 Run this rule of thumb over any potential deal.
 If the numbers work, then that property could be your next project.”

 Download our 15+ page guide today!

-However, many experts believe the optimum time to house-flip is during a market uplift, when you’re most likely to make a profit – something recent CoreLogic data suggests some Australian cities could be doing right now.
+Alternatively, many experts believe the optimum time to house-flip is during a market uplift, when they think you’re most likely to make a profit – something recent CoreLogic data suggests some Australian cities could be doing right now.

 Recent data shows an increase in home values in Canberra, Brisbane and Adelaide since July, with Perth prices stabilising.
 Commenting on the report, Financial Review Columnist Christopher Joye wrote that the data suggests a correcting market, albeit noting the future uncertainty COVID-19 continues to hold.

 “There are signs the modest coronavirus-induced housing correction may be coming to an end in all cities but Melbourne,” he said.

 “There are nonetheless threats to this outlook, including a second wave in NSW and the potential for a tsunami of mortgage defaults next year.
 But on the balance of probabilities, our March forecast for a modest correction followed by strong house price appreciation in the order of 10% to 20% …”

 You might also like: Federal government package offers $25,000 grants to home builders, renovators